 We could decide to remove this bullet if there is controversy.

+This BIRD was approved at the August 22, 2014 IBIS Open Forum teleconference as BIRD171.3, with the substitution of “preceded by” for “with” in the final line of new specification text.

 On page 184, under General Rules, change the fourth bullet from: